 5. Phased rollout or flip of the switch?

 Depending on the size of your relaunch, you’ll need to consider how to release it into the world with a brand rollout plan.
-A phased rollout means that you’ll be able to release your new creations into the world faster — as each element is created, but this also means you'll have two brands for the duration of the project.
+A phased rollout means that you can release your new creations into the world more quickly as each element is created, which also means you'll have two brands for the duration of the project.

-However, releasing the new brand all at once might require duplicate work as the new brand is built and the old one is actively maintained as the old brand can't remain static as the new brand is built.
-This could be a struggle depending on your resources.
-So make sure to weigh the pros and cons of all rollout approaches and pick the one that works best for you.
+If you choose to release the new brand all at once, you may have to duplicate work.
+While the new brand is created, the old one must be actively maintained, because it can't remain static as the new one is built, which could strain resources.
+Make sure to weigh the pros and cons of all rollout approaches and pick the one that works best for you.
 Don’t forget to communicate the plan as well so that people know what to expect.

 6. Be realistic about timing

-A rebranding signifies things are changing in your organization.
-And change takes time.
-You need to dedicate enough time and resources to do it well, so your audience takes notice.
-A full brand relaunch — including visual expression, value messaging, and more — can easily last a year, or longer.
+A rebranding signifies change in your organization, and change takes time.
+You need to dedicate enough time and resources to rebrand well so that your audience notices the difference.
+A full brand relaunch — including visual expression, value messaging, and more — can easily last a year or longer.

 Essential brand relaunch strategies for your website

 Good marketing is about forming relationships with customers and telling meaningful, memorable stories.
 The marketing process is ever-evolving so the motivation for change can vary.
-Spend time at CMO-focused events and you’ll likely hear leaders cite everything from a rebranding to a content or technology refresh, or a merger with another company as motivation for a brand relaunch.
+Spend time at CMO-focused events and you’ll likely hear leaders cite everything from a content or technology refresh to a merger with another company as motivation for a brand relaunch.

 With the average tenure of a CMO around 14 months, leaders know they need to act fast to establish a strong presence and purpose for their brand.
 To keep up with the pace of innovation, digital leaders need to regularly refresh their brand every few years.
-A website refresh is one quintessential way to showcase this new vision or carve out a space for a brand as the leader of a new category or a trailblazer in their industry.
+A website refresh is a quintessential way to showcase this new vision or to carve out a space for a brand as the leader of a new category or a trailblazer in its industry.

 Reimagine content for the researcher, not the buyer

 With people spending more time browsing and consuming content online than ever before, relevant educational content — such as how-to pages, industry thought leadership, product comparisons, and instructional videos — is critical to teaching a potential new customer who your brand is and what you do.
-With so many different options available to them, today’s customers will only stick with a brand that offers them some kind of unique value and clearly and concisely explains why they are the best suited to solve their problems.
+With so many different options available to them, today’s customers will only stick with a brand that offers them unique value and clearly and concisely explains why they're best suited to solve their problems.

 One way to do this is to lead with content that immediately gets to the point of what potential customers want to know.
-For example, many CMOs evaluating a potential technology vendor are less interested in hearing a product pitch and more interested in seeing success stories and examples — like a look at current customers and the return on investment (ROI) they’ve been able to attain.
-Additionally, CMOs value product comparisons against competitors which often come in the form of case studies and industry analyst reports.
+For example, many CMOs evaluating a potential technology vendor are less interested in hearing a product pitch and more interested in seeing success stories and examples — like a look at current customers and the return on investment (ROI) they’ve attained.
+Additionally, CMOs value product comparisons against competitors; often, case studies and industry analyst reports provide this information.

-CEOs, on the other hand, are typically very motivated by results.
+CEOs are also very motivated by results.
 They don’t want to have to search through pages of marketing jargon to see if your product can save them money.
 So it’s important to prioritize content that clearly illustrates the ROI other customers have achieved.
-Thinking of a website in terms of data storytelling and combining hard pricing and revenue-focused information with a mix of content resources and visuals, creates a richer, more purpose-driven experience for each customer personas.
+Thinking of a website in terms of data storytelling and combining hard pricing and revenue-focused information with a mix of content resources and visuals creates a richer, more purpose-driven experience for each customer persona.

 Craft a clear, concise brand story

 The best storytellers of all time know how to leave an impression in just a few, well-chosen words.
 And a brand’s website is one way of sharing that story.
-It’s the entryway for customers to learn more about offerings and services but when people are moving between so many channels and devices, you only have a few moments to capture their interest.
+It’s the entryway for customers to learn more about offerings and services, but when people move between multiple channels and devices, you only have a few moments to capture their interest.
 So it’s beneficial to build a user experience that’s easy to navigate and offers clear definitions and descriptions of products without unnecessary barriers.

 Straightforward communication is especially important for companies that are creating and defining new categories in their market.
-Being proactive in building content that speaks to the company’s vision ensures that all new content and product information flows throughout a site to form a complete, connected brand image.
+Being proactive in building content that speaks to the company’s vision ensures that all new content and product information produces a complete, connected brand image.

 Choose innovative technology solutions to drive impact

-Integrating technologies is another way brands recognize ROI.
-Teams invest in tools for specific functions but when they all work in a silo they’re less effective.
-Integrating tools so they work together and keep teams in the systems they’re used to, enhances brand consistency and reduces time spent switching between systems.
+Integrating technologies is another way brands realize impact.
+Teams invest in tools for specific functions, but when those tools work in silos, they’re less effective.
+Integrating tools so they work together and keep teams in the systems they’re used to enhances brand consistency and reduces time spent switching between systems.